Find out what you need to pack before you start at Sussex and what you can order online in advance.

 - a backpack or day bag for your books and laptop.

 Tip: If you can’t pack everything, we have a launderette on campus where you can wash your clothes.
-You can do self-service washes every day from 8am until 12am, or service washes Monday to Friday from 9am until 2pm.
+You can do self-service washes every day from 8am until 12am, or service washes Monday to Friday from 8am until 1pm (cash only).
 There is a charge for using the launderette.
 To pay you can download an app from Circuit Laundry, or you can pay by cash or card at the machines.

 Cutlery and crockery